Judge: P&Z Acted Properly Denying 8-30g Project

 The suit was filed under the 8-30g state law, which allows developers to override local zoning laws if a municipality does not have 10 percent of its housing stock listed as affordable, which Westport does not.

-In dismissing the 8-30g lawsuit filed more than a year ago by Stamford developer Richard K. Freedman, Judge Martin Berger said the commission properly reviewed the environmental impact of the proposal by Freedman’s Garden Homes Management Corp.
+In dismissing the lawsuit filed more than a year ago by Stamford developer Richard K. Freedman, Judge Marshall Berger said the commission properly reviewed the environmental impact of the proposal by Freedman’s Garden Homes Management Corp.

 “The zoning (commission’s) action must be sustained if even one of the stated reasons is sufficient to support it,” Berger wrote in a 25-page decision released Thursday and circulated among Westport officials on Friday.